-The bronze, rusty coloured coating over Al Jazirat Al Hamra is a remaining symbol of the once flourishing pearl fishing village, whose name in Arabic translates into ‘Red Island’ for the kind of sand upon which it was built.
+In the still Ghost Town of Ras Al Khaimah, the bronze, rusty-coloured coating over Al Jazirat Al Hamra is a remaining symbol of the once flourishing pearl fishing village, whose name in Arabic translates into ‘Red Island’ for the kind of sand upon which it was built.

 Eerie remnants of houses, schools, a mosque and marketplaces are now nothing more than derelict empty shells – a window into traditions and trades, abandoned when oil wealth gave rise to rapid urbanisation in the creation of the UAE.

-Although the question still debated here is whether the demise of Al Jazirat Al Hamra was about tribal conflicts with the Ruler of Ras Al Khaimah, or because of the lure of luxury in Abu Dhabi once the oil was discovered, a visit to this ‘Ghost Town’ is nonetheless a unique experience in understanding just how quickly life changed here.
+Although the question still debated here is whether the demise of Al Jazirat Al Hamra was about tribal conflicts with the Ruler of Ras Al Khaimah, or because of the lure of luxury in Abu Dhabi, once the oil was discovered, a visit to this ghost village is nonetheless a unique experience in understanding just how quickly life changed here.

 The former tidal island was predominantly home to the Zaab tribe, who by 1831 developed the area into a renowned pearling trade centre.
-It was home to over 4,000 inhabitants and dozens of fishing and trading ships, with fortune and expansion continuing well into the start of the 20th Century.*
+It was home to over 4,000 inhabitants and dozens of fishing and trading ships, and with its good fortune, came expansion that continued well into the start of the 20th Century.

-A new life awaited in the Abu Dhabi.
-People left en masse from the 1950’s, to a land of promised, new prosperity.
+A new life awaited in Abu Dhabi.
+People left en masse from the 1950s to a land of promised, new prosperity.

 Al Jazirat Al Hamra, now a filled-in patch of land in the south of Ras Al Khaimah, remained abandoned and untouched while elsewhere in the Gulf, old towns were repurposed and new cities were born.
-It now stands as one of the best examples of a ‘pre oil village’.
+This ghost town now stands as one of the best examples of a ‘pre-oil village’.

-It’s as fascinating as it is haunting; where legend has it you are not the only visitor who roams here.
-We left just as the sun was setting, to avoid any spooky encounters within its sandy pockets and passageways.
+It’s as fascinating as it is haunting; where legend has it, you are not the only visitor who roams here.
+We left just as the sun was setting, avoiding any spooky encounters within its sandy pockets and passageways.

-I couldn’t help but look inside each structure in the hope of finding something, clambering over tumbled walls, piecing together an image of a room from the scraps of material and discarded furniture within it.
-Houses made of mud, rock and coral, woven leaf roofs and doorways with Arabic pattern displays, show the villages through its ages – from early Gulf to 20th century practical architecture.
+I couldn’t help but look inside each structure of the abandoned town in the hope of finding something, clambering over tumbled walls, and piecing together an image of a room from the scraps of material and discarded furniture within.
+Houses made of mud, rock, and coral, woven leaf roofs, and doorways with Arabic pattern displays show the village through its ages – from early Gulf to 20th-century practical architecture.

-The layout and rows of houses remain largely unchanged and you can immediately sense how compact and community spirited this village once was.
-An empty boat and rusting truck, said to the first car in the Ras Al Khaimah, and the hollow structures, are stark reminders of how instantaneously people left for a new beginning.
+The layout and rows of houses remain largely unchanged, and you can immediately sense how compact and community-spirited this village once was.
+An empty boat and rusting truck that’s said to be the first car in Ras Al Khaimah, alongside the hollow structures, are stark reminders of how instantaneously people left for a new beginning.